 Workers generate innovative ideas at time $t$ with probability:

-The probability is increasing in $T_{h^*_i,t}$, with $h^*_i$ being the the phase the worker has been hired for, so as to account for the struggle to improve more efficient tasks. $\eta$ controls the curvature, $T_{h^*_i,t}/g$ is the highest probability the worker can reach, and $\kappa$ acts on the idle time it takes to attain it.
+The probability is increasing in the phase duration $T_{h^*_i,t}$---with $h^*_i$ being the phase the worker $i$ has been hired for---to account for the struggle to improve more efficient tasks. $T_{h^*_i,t}/g$ is the highest probability the worker can reach, and $\kappa$ acts on the idle time necessary to reach the latter asymptote.

-\\ \textbf{Impact} When implemented, a process innovation originating from the worker $i$'s idea has an impact that depends on their productivity level at the moment $t_i^*$ they produce the idea, denoted $a_{i,h^*,t_i^*}$.
-Innovation for any phase $h$ is complete and halted as soon as the firm achieves $T_h\leq1$, i.e, close to the tempo.
+\\ \textbf{Impact} When implemented, a process innovation originating from the worker $i$'s idea has an impact that depends on their productivity level as of the moment $t_i^*$ they produce the idea, i.e., $a_{i,h^*_i,t_i^*}$.
 Letting $\zeta\in(0,1)$ control the step size of innovations, we define:

-Each process innovation introduces some level of disruption.
-As a result, workers must adapt to new features, which temporarily reduces their productivity.
-We update the productivity levels of workers on the targeted phase, with the reduction proportional to the degree of change and the forgetting threshold:
+We assume that innovation on phase $h$ is halted as soon as the firm achieves $T_h\leq1$.
+Moreover, each process innovation implies some degree of disruption and, as a result, workers must adapt to the new features.
+To model this we update the productivity level of workers on the targeted phase and let the reduction be proportional to both the degree of change and the forgetting threshold:

 \\ \textbf{Management and Implementation} The firm considers implementing an idea if the worker's productivity for the targeted task exceeds a threshold $\underline a \geq a_s$.
-Thus, an idea is added to the pile of possible innovation if:
+Thus, an idea is added to the stack innovative ideas if:

-This pile of possible innovation serves as the firm’s memory for potential innovations.
-However, this memory is cleared if ideas are assumed to be interdependent and tied to the current state of the production process.
-In this case, when an innovation is implemented in a phase, all pending ideas for that phase are discarded to avoid conflicting modifications.
-We assume that such interdependences exist.
+The stack is a form of memory allowing the firm to reconsider past ideas later on.\footnote{The idea of a non-ephemeral repertoire of ideas has been coined the \textit{creative slack} \citep{cohendet2007playing} and integrated in new theories of the firm \citep{cohendetetal2024}.} However, this memory is cleared up because we assume that innovative ideas are interdependent and tied to the current state of the production process.
+Incidentally, when an innovation affects some phase, all pending ideas for that same phase are discarded to avoid the adverse effects of conflicting modifications.

 Every $\tau$ periods, if no R\&D activity is ongoing, the firm reviews the stack and selects the next innovation to implement.
 The selection is based on the idea submitted by the worker with the highest productivity at the time of submission.
-The chosen innovation is then forwarded to the R\&D department, which requires time to develop it.
+The chosen innovation is then forwarded to the R\&D department that needs time to develop it.
 Once developed, the innovation is implemented in the next planning period, allowing the process to be rescheduled and resources reallocated.